mendixlabs/CalendarWidget/README.md

 #### Dataview Entity
 The entity of the dataview in which the Calendar widget is placed.

+#### Reference to ViewRender entity (if used)
+This reference will be used to link the ViewRender object to the context object, so that it can be retrieved in the datasource microflow.

 #### Start pos attribute
 This option lets you specify an attribute of the Dataview object to be used as the start position where the Calendar opens.